 Let’s recap a bit.
 Really the best thing you can do when negotiating your lane rates is to be knowledgeable about your budget, product, and carrier capability.
 You are working hard to get the best deal for your company but you have to know where the carrier is coming from and remember that it is their job to get a good deal for their company as well.
 Working with your carrier representative is a good place to start in understanding the needs of your carrier and what it means to be a good customer.

-Take advantage of our freight spend reporting feature and all of our other great features by signing up by a 30 day risk free trial.
+Take advantage of our freight spend reporting feature and all of our other great features by signing up for a risk free trial.